insight-software-dev/technical-interview/README.md

 - ELR Code - is a 3-4 length string containing letters and numbers identifying Engineer's Line Reference https://en.wikipedia.org/wiki/Engineer%27s_Line_Reference
 - mileage_from and mileage_to - are float values of miles starting from any particular point

-Characteristics of the ELR Mileages are:
+Characteristics of ELR Mileages are:
 - Mileages can overlap on the same ELR
 - Mileages can have gaps on the same ELR
 - Mileages don't need to start from 0